AR-js-org/AR.js-Docs/docs/index.md

 - To work with Location Based feature, your phone needs to have GPS sensors
 - Please, read carefully any suggestions that AR.js pops-up -as alerts- for Location Based on iOS, as iOS requires user actions to activate geoposition
 - Location Based feature is only available on A-Frame
-- Location Based can work with A-Frame up to version 0.9.2.
-Compatibility with A-Frame 1.0.0 and later is work in progress.

 ### Always deploy under https